George M. Cohan: A Biography

-George Michael Cohanbecame the stuff theatrical legends are made of, so it shouldn't be surprising that he instigated a few of those legends, including one surrounding his birth date.
+He became the stuff theatrical legends are made of, so it shouldn't be surprising that he instigated a few of those legends, including one involving his birth date.

-Cohan's baptismal certificate -- which is his only written birth record -- verifies that he was born in Providence, Rhode Island on July 3rd, 1878.
+The only written record of George Michael Cohan's birth is a baptismal certificate which verifies that he was born in Providence, Rhode Island on July 3rd, 1878.
 However, Cohan's family unfailingly insisted that George and his country shared birthdays on the 4th.
 Although noted for their honesty, the Cohans certainly would have found it hard to resist the publicity value of a performer being "born on the Fourth of July."
 While it may seem silly to begrudge a dead man a charming piece of his legend, odds are that he was actually born on the 3rd.

 George was the second child of Jeremiah and Helen Costigan Cohan, better known as Jerry and Nellie.
 These New Englanders of Irish descent interrupted their endless tour of the variety circuit so Nellie could give birth in her hometown of Providence just as she had done when her daughter Josephine was born two years before.

-When the time came to get back to touring, Jerry and Nellie took the children along.
-Although George got little formal schooling, his later accomplishments prove that he developed a more than passing mastery of reading, writing and arithmetic.
+When the time came to get back to trouping, Jerry and Nellie took the children along.
+Although George got little formal schooling, his later accomplishments suggest that he developed a more than passing mastery of reading, writing and arithmetic.
 He certainly got a first-hand perspective on geography, spending his childhood traveling perpetually around the United States.
 Although George got his start as a performer playing the violin in theatre pit bands, his aim was to appear on stage.
-When he was eleven, he and Josie joined his parents in a full family song and dance act.
+When he was eleven, he and Josie joined their parents in a family song and dance act.